 Change the indicated paragraphs as follows

-The initiator shall begin an ISS (9.38.2.2 (Initiator Sector Sweep (ISS)(Ed)(11ad))) at the start of the allocation with an initiator TXSS, except when the allocation is an SP and the IsInitiatorTXSS field for this SP is equal to 0 in which case the initiator shall begin an ISS with an initiator RXSS.
+The initiator shall begin an ISS (9.38.2.2 (Initiator Sector Sweep (ISS)(Ed)(11ad))) at the start of an SP allocation or TXOP with an initiator TXSS, except in the case of an SP allocation that has the IsInitiatorTXSS field for this SP is equal to 0 in which case the initiator shall begin an ISS with an initiator RXSS.

-If the initiator begins the SLS within a CBAP and the responder has more than one DMG antenna, the initiator shall repeat its ISS k+1 times, where k is the value indicated by the responder in the last negotiated Number of RX DMG Antennas field transmitted by the responder.
+If the responder has more than one DMG antenna, the initiator shall repeat its ISS k+1 times, where k is the value indicated by the responder in the last negotiated Number of RX DMG Antennas field transmitted by the responder.
 Repetitions of the ISS are separated by an interval equal to LBIFS.
 The value of the CDOWN field within SSW frames transmitted in the ISS indicates the number of sectors until the end of transmissions from all of the initiator’s DMG antennas to all of the responder’s DMG antennas.
+The ISS phase shall not be fragmented across multiple allocations.

-The RSS comprises a responder TXSS unless the allocation is an SP and the IsResponderTXSS field for this SP is equal to 0 or the allocation is a TXOP and the RXSS Length field within the SSW frame received by the responder during the ISS and used to obtain the TXOP is equal to a nonzero value.
-The responder shall begin an RSS (9.38.2.3 (Responder sector sweep (RSS))) MBIFS time following the completion of an ISS, provided there is sufficient time in the allocation for the responder to transmit an SSW frame and the responder received an SSW frame from the initiator during the ISS.
+The RSS comprises a responder TXSS unless the allocation is an SP and the IsResponderTXSS field for this SP is equal to 0 or the allocation is a CBAP and the RXSS Length field within the SSW frame received by the responder during the ISS is equal to a nonzero value.
+The responder shall begin an RSS (9.38.2.3 (Responder sector sweep (RSS))) MBIFS time following the completion of an ISS, provided the responder received an SSW frame from the initiator during the ISS and there is sufficient time in the allocation for the responder to transmit all SSW frames necessary to complete the RSS phase.
+The responder shall not begin or continue the RSS phase in a different allocation from the allocation that contained the ISS phase.

-The initiator may restart the ISS up to dot11BFRetryLimit times if it does not receive an SSW frame from the responder in dot11BFTXSSTime time following the end of the ISS.
-The initiator shall restart the ISS SIFS time following dot11BFTXSSTime time, provided there is sufficient time left in the allocation for the initiator to transmit an SSW frame.
-If there is not sufficient time left in the allocation for the transmission of an SSW frame, the initiator shall restart the ISS at the start of the following allocation between the initiator and the responder.
+NOTE—The responder can begin an RSS if there is not sufficient time in the allocation to complete the RSS phase.
+The RSS phase does not continue in a subsequent allocation in this case.

 The initiator shall begin an SSW Feedback (9.38.2.4 (Sector Sweep Feedback)) MBIFS time following the completion of an RSS, provided the initiator received an SSW frame from the responder during the RSS and there is sufficient time left in the allocation to complete the SSW Feedback followed by an SSW-Ack (9.38.2.5 (Sector Sweep Ack)) from the responder in MBIFS time.
-If there is not sufficient time left in the allocation for the completion of the SSW Feedback and SSW-Ack, the initiator shall begin the SSW Feedback at the start of the following allocation between the initiator and the responder.
+If there is not sufficient time left in the allocation for the completion of the SSW Feedback and SSW-Ack, the initiator may begin the SSW Feedback in the following allocation between the initiator and the responder.

 The responder shall begin an SSW-Ack (9.38.2.5 (Sector Sweep Ack)) to the initiator in MBIFS time following the reception of a SSW-Feedback frame from the initiator.